Here I describe why I use the Dutch Complete Hormone test for women of all ages with hormone imbalances.

 Lucy’s symptoms included chronic small intestine bacterial overgrowth, anxiety, low energy, and poor sleep.
 She was on hormone replacement therapy.

 Results: Her test results showed extremely low cortisol.
-This means that we do not know whether symptoms like anxiety, poor sleep, or low energy are due to HIGH or LOW cortisol.
+This demonstrates that we do not know whether symptoms like anxiety, poor sleep, or low energy are due to HIGH or LOW cortisol.
 Lucy had low daytime cortisol that drifted higher at night.
 This inverse curve is fairly common with sleep problems.
 Cortisol should be low at night.
 Her estrogen was very high, while her progesterone was low.
 This ratio is not good for any woman.
 Lucy metabolized her estrogen through an unfavorable pathway, one that increases risks of estrogen related cancer.
 Her phase 2 estrogen metabolism pathway, one that uses methylation, was also impaired.

 These results are complicated.
 It’s likely her low cortisol caused her inability to resolve her small intestine bacterial overgrowth.
 Low cortisol lowers immunity.
 It can also cause anxiety.
 Her hormone replacement was imbalanced, with too much estrogen and too little protective progesterone.
 Her poor estrogen metabolism is of great concern.